verkeorg/Innoboksi/README.md

 ## What is Innobox
 Read more about Innobokksi (Innobox) from website https://www.verke.org/material/innobox/?lang=en

+Innobox is a toolkit that helps youth workers innovate new practices in a longer process.
+The purpose of Innobox is to provide support and assistance when it becomes necessary to develop operations and create something new.

 ## Mikä on Innoboksi?
 Lue lisää Innoboksista https://www.innoboksi.fi